Armstrong Park. Photo by Cheryl Gerber

 Just the other side of Elysian Fields, where the Rampart.-St. Claude streetcar line ends, a trifecta of live music venues offers a hip alternative to the oft-overcrowded Frenchmen scene.

-Anything and everything goes at the AllWays Lounge (2240 St. Claude Ave.), from swing-dance Sundays to Bayou Blues Burlesque to the Blue Moon Circus Sideshow.
-Catch hot up-and-coming bands at the Hi Ho Lounge (2239 St. Claude Ave.), a lively neighborhood bar.
-The latest addition to the scene?
-Carnaval Lounge (2227 St. Claude Ave.), formerly Siberia, which is making its mark with hot Latin bands and Brazilian street food.
+Anything and everything goes at the AllWays Lounge (2240 St. Claude Ave.), from swing dance to burlesque to drag shows to the quirky, punky, and all kinds of wonderful.
+Catch hot up-and-coming bands at the Hi-Ho Lounge (2239 St. Claude Ave.), a lively neighborhood bar.
+The dimly lit Siberia (2227 St. Claude Ave.) churns our live shows on a regular basis just down the block.

 Bacchanal Wine (600 Poland Ave.) attracts visitors from around the world to its funky outdoor courtyard.
-Guests sip world-class wines while listening to lively acoustic music and feasting on delicacies like seared diver scallops prepared on a backyard grill.
+Guests sip world-class wines while listening to live acoustic music and feasting on the seasonal menu of small plates, steak, and cheese plates.

-Get your day off to a good start at Bywater Bakery (3624 Dauphine St.), which makes delicious house-baked breakfast treats and savory specialities and presents live music on the weekends.
+Get your day off to a good start at the Bywater Bakery (3624 Dauphine St.), which makes delicious house-baked breakfast treats and savory specialties, and hosts events including live music.

 One of the country’s oldest African-American neighborhoods, Treme is the living heart of second-line culture.
 Throughout the 19th century, enslaved Africans and free people of color gathered every Sunday in Congo Square to dance and drum in a corner of what is now called Louis Armstrong Park, which hosts free outdoor music festivals throughout the year.

-Backstreet Cultural Museum (1116 Henriette Delille St.) houses a fabulous array of Mardi Gras Indian costumes and photographs that trace the neighborhood’s musical history.
-Catch a jazz mass at St. Augustine Catholic Church (1210 Governor Nicholls St.), then hit Lil Dizzy’s Cafe (1500 Esplanade Ave.) for Sunday brunch.
+The Backstreet Cultural Museum (1531 St. Philip St.) houses a fabulous array of Mardi Gras Indian costumes and photographs that trace the neighborhood’s musical history.
+Catch a jazz mass at St. Augustine Catholic Church (1210 Governor Nicholls St.), then hit Lil Dizzy’s Cafe (1500 Esplanade Ave.) for lunch.
 Or try the savory gumbo z’herbes at Dooky Chase’s (2301 Orleans Ave.), where the late, great Creole chef Leah Chase worked her magic.

-Hop the St. Charles Streetcar at Canal and Carondolet to travel in style to the fashionable Garden District.
+Hop the St. Charles Streetcar at Canal and Carondelet to travel in style to the fashionable Garden District.

-Get off at Washington Street to wander among the above-ground graves at Lafayette Cemetery No. 1 (1427 Washington Ave.)
-Just across the street is Commander’s Palace (1403 Washington Ave.), an elegant old-school Creole restaurant known for its decadent Jazz Brunch spread and 25-cent lunch martinis.
+Get off at Washington Street to wander among the above-ground graves at Lafayette Cemetery No. 1 (1427 Washington Ave.).
+(Closed for renovations as of 2023.)
+Just across the street is Commander’s Palace (1403 Washington Ave.), an elegant old-school Creole restaurant known for its decadent Jazz Brunch spread.